travigd/documentation/introduction/competing-consumers.md

 The next step is connecting a client to the subscription group.
 In the .NET client api there is a method ConnectToPersistentSubscription which takes the stream/group that you want to connect to.
 It also takes a parameter which is the maximum number of in flight messages.
 This parameter is key to understanding how the subscription group works.

 When a message is dispatched to a client of the subscription group it is considered "In Process" until it is Acknowledged by the client, Not Acknowledged by the client, or timed out.
-The in flight messages limit refers to how many messages can be "In Process" at a given point in time.
+The in flight messages limit refers to how many messages can be "In Process" at a given point in time by a client, each client sets their limit at their time of connection.
 Once you have reached this limit the server will not push another message to your client until a slot becomes available due to an "In Process" message being marked no longer in process.

 As such if you had 5 messages in a subscription and two clients (A/B) that could each have 2 in flight messages the subscription would push messages 1,2 to client A and 3,4 to client B. Message 5 would not be able to be processed until one of the messages 1,2,3,4 were moved from "In Process".